EffectOrientedProgramming/book/Chapters/01_Introduction.md

 Once you send a Tweet, you can delete it but people might have already read it.
 Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered effectful: Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.

-TODO {{Explain: Optionality, Failure, Asynchronicity, Blocking -- In a later chapter. }}
+TODO {{Explain: Optionality, Asynchronicity, Blocking -- In a later chapter. }}

 ### Observing the World